amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/02_autonomy/Autonomy.02.md

 ﻿# Autonomy

 <img class=illustration src={{ url_for(static_path, filename='/content/images/A_climbing_Ape_small.jpg') }}></img>

 Autonomy is to have the ability to make your own decisions.
 It is to define your life by your actions, values, feelings, and desires.

-In short, autonomy is to self-determine, to carve your own path through life�s thicket.
+In short, autonomy is to self-determine, to carve your own path through life's thicket.

 Being objective about oneself is an important characteristic of the autonomous person.
 Getting autonomy is much more of an inside job that and outside one.